The Scrum At Scale® Guide

 Sample diagram showing an EMS coordinating 5 groups of 25 teams:

-The PO organization (the Product Owners, the CPO’s, and the Executive MetaScrum) work as a whole to satisfy the components of the Product Owner Cycle: Strategic Vision, Backlog Prioritization, Backlog Decomposition & Refinement, and Release Planning.
+The PO organization (the Product Owners, the CPO’s, and the Executive MetaScrum) work as a whole to satisfy the components of the Product Owner Cycle.
+The components unique to the Product Owner Cycle are: Strategic Vision, Backlog Prioritization, Backlog Decomposition & Refinement, and Release Planning.

 The goals of setting a Strategic Vision are to: